PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 She did not like standing like this, but she trusted what The Tailor was doing; it must be important for travelling.
 He worked both underarms, and similarly on her trousers.

-Drawing her away from a small pile of fabric, he sat her down, explaining: 'Now to sort your hair out!'.
+Drawing her away from a small pile of fabric, he sat her down, explaining: "Now to sort your hair out!".
 She managed to look at what he had done to her jumper.
 It was less baggy, with a long thick stitch.
 It was well balanced against the other under-arm alteration.
 The excess length of trouser leg had been cut off and seamed, instead of roll-ups.

 "There...", he concluded, and brought a small mirror to her face.
-Her hair had more defined steps, but was still shaggy.
+Her hair had defined steps, but was still shaggy.
 "Just a tidy.", and then he paused again, and for a moment almost looked like he was going to say something, but it passed.

-"That's good.", she muttered, describing the mobility and lighter feeling round the arms.
-She kicked each leg, inspecting each foot on their landing.
-She noticed her trouser legs now covered her boots, more so than when they were rolled up.
-She liked how he was helping to hide them, she had not even talked about that.
+"That's good.", she said, surprised, describing the lighter feeling around the arms.
+She kicked each leg and inspected their landing.
+Her trouser legs now covered her boots, more so than before, when they were rolled up.
+She liked how this helped to hide them, she had not even talked about that.

-The Tailor saw her nod with the minimum of approval, but her eyes showed she was very pleased.
-"We can easily make the next town before lunch.", he gave Tom's hair two swift brushes with his fingertips on one side, "It's got the third worst inn in the world.", he explained sardonically, "Lets go."
+The Tailor saw Tom nod with the minimum of approval, but the girls eyes showed more.
+"We can easily make the next town before lunch.", he gave Tom's hair a swift brush with his fingertips, and then looked her up and down.
+Satisfied, he turned southwards: "It's got the third worst inn in the world.
+You have to see it to believe it.", he explained, Lets go."

 And they set off walking side by side on the south trail.